 It is the objective of the University of Rhode Island to sponsor and support activities of teaching, study, research, and service in a global context.
 To that end, the University continues to expand its global footprint, international engagement, and travel activities in accordance with the mission and objectives of the institution.
-The International Travel page aims to provide information, resources, policies that help protect the health and safety of the faculty, staff and students while abroad business, assignments, and programs.
+The International Travel page aims to provide information, resources, and policies that help protect the health and safety of the faculty, staff and students while abroad for business, assignments, and programs.

 For guidance on URI’s policies during the COVID-19 pandemic, please visit the University’s COVID-19 Response page.

 The U.S. Department of State is advising that passport processing is still experiencing delays.
 Review the Passport Operations in Response to COVID-19 for updates.

 International Travel Petitions

 When University-related international travel is restricted due to URI’s International Travel Policy, petitions for exceptional or essential purposes may be submitted to the International Travel Review Committee for review: